 When picking your shade, you want to guide yourself by your neck color.
 This is because you don’t want that harsh line in your jaw that divides the shade between your face and the neck.
 People often try the foundation on their hands and the thing is, your face or neck is never the same color as the back of your hand.
 So please, after reading this post, don’t ever do that again unless you are just putting the foundation in your hand to take a look and then try it on your neck or jawline.

 In order to find the perfect match, you have to know what type of skin are you.
 I’ll help you out.

-Dry Skin: There's not much explanation to this other than your skin is very dry, you have dry patches and very fine lines.
+Dry Skin: There’s not much explanation for this other than your skin is very dry, you have dry patches and very fine lines.

 Oily Skin: Same over here, your skin gets oily almost immediately after makeup application or throughout the day.

 Combination skin: You are both dry and oily.
 Mostly dry in the outer perimeter of the face and Oily on your T zone, forehead, nose, and chin.

 It is very important that you know your type of skin so that you can find one that suits its necessities.
 Now that you know which type of skin are you, you can pick a matte foundation if you have oily skin, a dewy or luminous foundation if you have combined skin, you can mix the two.